xmartlabs/xmartlabs.github.io/_posts/2020-04-22-powerful-animations-in-RN.md

 First of all, our code needs to be written with the `Reanimated.API`, what does this mean?

-We cannot use if-else, Views neither the + * == operators because they live in the JavaScript thread, we need to use the auxiliary functions that are provided by the `Reanimated.API`, here are some examples of that there are a lot of more examples but these are the most important ones.
+We cannot use if-else, Views neither the + * == operators because they live in the JavaScript thread, we need to use the auxiliary functions that are provided by the `Reanimated.API`, let's see some examples of these auxiliary functions:

 > Explaining each parameter and details of each `Reanimated API` is out of the scope of this blogpost.
-Please visit specific reanimated documentation if needed.

 <style type="text/css">
 .tg  {